 The applications are created to aid businesses in efficiently nurturing customer relationships within certain industries, such as healthcare and telecommunications.

-Salesforce has expanded its presence within the industry and now has the capability to provide customers with more precise solutions through the integration of Vlocity.
+Salesforce has expanded its presence within the industry and can now provide customers with more precise solutions by integrating Vlocity.

 Year: 2018